paeneumbra/dotfiles/README.md

 The color settings are heavily dependent on the `.Xresources` file, including `awesomewm`.

-More information and details can be found in [decorator](./sys/.config/decorator), inside scripts can be found for using a json color scheme file - I personally use [terminal.sexy](https://terminal.sexy/) - and porting the result for `.Xresources` and other required formats.
+More information and details can be found in [decorator](dotfiles/common/.config/decorator), inside scripts can be found for using a json color scheme file - I personally use [terminal.sexy](https://terminal.sexy/) - and porting the result for `.Xresources` and other required formats.

 ### Zsh

-Configuration for zsh can be found under [sys folder](./sys) and can it can be setup by copying the files to the proper location, via symlink or [stow](https://www.gnu.org/software/stow/).
+Configuration for zsh can be found under [dotfiles folder](./dotfiles) and can it can be setup by copying the files to the proper location, via symlink or [stow](https://www.gnu.org/software/stow/).

 It uses a self-installed, self-managed plugin manager called [zimfw](https://github.com/zimfw/zimfw) that will install itself and setup all needed plugins once zsh is started.
-Plugin configuration can be found in the [.zimrc file](./sys/.config/zsh/.zimrc).
+Plugin configuration can be found in the [.zimrc file](dotfiles/common/.config/zsh/.zimrc).
 A folder will automatically be created as `.zim` to store all required files for `zimfw`.

 Global variable `ZDOTDIR` is defined under `./zshenv` as `$HOME/.config/zsh`.
 This tells zsh to look for further